 The School of Arts and Humanities has several centers that provide a foundation for growth both internally and throughout the community:

-The Confucius Institute increases mutual respect and cooperation specifically between the people of China and the Southwest region by promoting the study of China's language, history and culture.
+Increases mutual respect and cooperation specifically between the people of China and the Southwest region by promoting the study of China's language, history and culture.

-The Center for Translation Studies has a broad mission: enhancing the visibility and establishing the importance of the translator as the most important mediator between cultures; supporting the scholarly analysis and creation of literary translations; establishing partnerships with writers, scholars and publishers around the world.
+A broad mission: enhancing the visibility and establishing the importance of the translator as the most important mediator between cultures; supporting the scholarly analysis and creation of literary translations; establishing partnerships with writers, scholars and publishers around the world.

-The Center for Values in Medicine, Science and Technology supports programs and projects that address the human implications of scientific investigation and technological innovation.
+Supports programs and projects that address the human implications of scientific investigation and technological innovation.

 The Edith O’Donnell Institute is a center for innovative research and graduate education in the history of art.
 Research and teaching at the O’Donnell Institute focus on artworks held in Dallas-Fort Worth collections, which together open onto a history of art that ranges across geography, chronology, and medium.
 The O’Donnell Institute is dedicated to intellectual creativity, exchange, and collaboration in the form of lectures and symposia, exhibitions, publications, and collaborations with area institutions.